We are all familiar with ‘best-before’ and ‘use-by’ dates on food. Medicines are very similarly labelled.

 Expiry dates – the extent of the problem

 Destroying and replacing drugs which have reached their expiry dates is a costly business around the world.
-In America, this is estimated to cost an incredible $765 billion per year!
+In the United States, this is estimated to cost an incredible $765 billion per year!

 Take the example of stockpiling drugs for the Armed Forces.
 Ensuring enough drugs are always available, up-to-date, and in-date is a huge and expensive task.